What is Content Strategy for the Web?

 - Training & documentation planning

-- Publishing workflow
+- Roles and publishing workflow

 Great question!
 The answer: it depends.